 5. Struggling To Boost Performance

 With Playvox’s quality assurance software, you can monitor, train, coach and reward your agents, all from the same platform.
-By keeping a closer eye of your agents’ performance, you’ll be able to easily spot areas of improvement and train accordingly.
+By keeping a closer eye of your agents’ performance, you’ll be able to spot areas of improvement and train accordingly.

 6. Agents Are Not Retaining Information Well

 Training continuously is a great way to reinforce best practices, share knowledge and correct any habits.
-It’s normal if the information doesn’t always sink in the first time.
-We’ve all felt that “information overload” feeling, so it’s important to refresh and discuss any updates since the last training.
+It’s normal if information doesn’t always sink in the first time.
+We’ve all felt that “information overload” feeling, so it’s important to frequently refresh and discuss any updates since the last training.

 7. Agents Struggle To Concentrate

-The classic call center is usually an open space with dozens of call center agents on the phone at the same time trying to listen and assist their customer over the loud chatter of agents all doing the same thing.
+The classic contact center is usually an open space with dozens of call center agents on the phone at the same time trying to listen and assist their customer over the loud chatter of agents all doing the same thing.
 This is not only stressful but can distract and make focusing on calls harder than it should be.